Skip to Content

 While you will find a stunning view at any time of day, we highly recommend visiting Bukit Cinta for sunrise.

-It’s always a bit of a gamble whether or not the clouds will hinder the view.
+It’s always a gamble whether or not the clouds will get in the way of the view.
 But if you’re lucky, it will be a sunrise you’ll never forget.

-We were unlucky on our first trip to Bukit Cinta; however, struck the Jackpot on our second attempt.
+We were unlucky on our first trip to Bukit Cinta; however, struck the Jackpot on our second.

 I can honestly say it was one of the most spectacular views we’ve ever encountered, so if you’re wondering if it’s worth the hype, it is!